 Last week the Supreme Court voted 5 to 4 to legalize same sex marriage, granting homosexuals multiple civil rights that heterosexuals have enjoyed since the United States declared independence from Great Britain.
 Finally gay men and women are free to marry whomever they choose in all 50 states.
-The gay family nest has been legitimized—not only by TV shows like buy Pregabalin powder American Family
+The gay family nest has been legitimized—not only by TV shows like South Orange American Family

 —but in the real world.
 Think of all the changes that will unfold as a result of legitimizing love between same gender couples: ease of adoption, marital privileges upon illness and death, including hospital visitation, burial rites, estate planning and much more.
 Children raised by gay parents will grow up alongside the offspring of hetero parents; they’ll interact in pre-school, on the playground and in college classrooms.
 In one generation, the new normal can begin to replace much of the prejudice, pre-conceived and outdated beliefs about who can—and should—marry whom.